thavinb/AmpRecon/README.md

 ## Species Configuration File

-AmpSeq requires a configuration file that controls species-specific run settings.
+AmpRecon requires a configuration file that controls species-specific run settings.
 When running the pipeline it is imperative that a species configuration file is passed at the command line using the `-c` flag with `nextflow run`.
 If you do not have a species configuration file, you can use the files provided in `path/to/repository/conf`, which point to files present in the [`ampliconresources` submodule](https://gitlab.internal.sanger.ac.uk/malariagen1/ampliconresources/-/tree/main/).
 Currently, `path/to/repository/conf` has config files for _P. falciparum_ and _P. vivax_, which define values for the following parameters:
 - `panels_settings`
 - `grc_settings_file_path`
 - `chrom_key_file_path`